No products in the cart.

 Of Goals and Partnership

-Our immediate goal is to raise awareness of women’s poverty.
-Our long-term goal is to build strategic partners who can provide real solutions to move the needle in the right direction.
+Our immediate goal is to raise awareness of women’s poverty while our long-term goal is to build strategic partners who can provide real solutions to move the needle in the right direction.
 One potential idea is house sharing, not administered by the government and using properties from large management portfolios.
 By not using regulated entities, it opens the flexibility and stronger commitment to give back women, to the largest population in our nation.

 By disseminating information through our WHI events, media platforms, strategic partners including government agencies and our international magazine, we will raise the awareness of the inequalities endured by women and communicate the importance and profound effect of women’s poverty levels coupled with women’s homeownership.
 Collectively we can create the awareness to institute change in the right direction for women living below the poverty line.